 4. Coursera: An Introduction to Interactive Programming in Python

 The most popular developer course.

 As you can see from this list, students are looking for highly informative, impactful education.
 Now you don’t need to top the list to be successful.

 But you need to create classes that are not only high quality but also train your students on topics they love.

 That’s a Wrap

-Each platform allows you to easily upload you content, provide training for your students and generate sales.
-But the key factor is you.
+Each platform allows you to easily upload your content, provide training for your students, and generate sales.
+But the critical factor is you.

 The success of your course ultimately relies on the quality of your content and how well you can market yourself.

-When choosing between the best online course platforms, you must ultimately decide the features that are right for you.
-There are endless amounts of topics to teach and millions of students out there ready to learn from you.
+When choosing between the best platforms, you must ultimately decide the features that are right for you.
+There are endless amounts of topics to teach, and millions of students ready to learn from you.